rohitpatne14/AI/README.md

 - `user-service` (protected profile/dashboard data, JWT verification)
 - `frontend` (React + Vite UI with protected dashboard)

-Passwords are hashed with bcrypt, JWTs expire in 1 hour, and CORS is restricted to `http://localhost:5173` by default.
+Passwords are hashed with bcrypt, JWTs expire in 3 days, and CORS is restricted to `http://localhost:5173` by default.

 ## Tech Stack
 - React + Vite for the UI.